arturfil/java_leetcode/README.md

 <p>
     In this repo I'm going to be puting all the problems in review from leetcode, in java.
     <br />
-    I created a exce.sh file in order to rm old .class files, recompile and run the Main.class file
+    I created a exce.sh file in order to rm old .class files, recompile and run the Main.class file.
     <br/>
-    To follow along, if you fork this repo, you have to give persission to your .sh file to execute it.<br/> Use the command:
+    To follow along, if you fork this repo, you have to give permission to your .sh file to execute it.<br/> Use the command:

 </p>